What is a REIT (Real Estate Investment Trust)? Does it differ from unlisted property trusts?

 Published

-Looking for a set and forget commercial property investment?
-Two popular choices are a Real Estate Investment Trust (REIT, or A-REIT for a trust in Australia) and unlisted property trusts (also known as unlisted property funds and commercial property syndicates).
+Looking for a set-and-forget commercial property investment?
+Two popular choices are a Real Estate Investment Trust (REIT, or A-REIT for a trust in Australia) and unlisted property trusts (also known as unlisted property funds or commercial property syndicates).

 To some, a REIT and unlisted property fund might seem like pretty much the same thing.